-Each year the James C. Gaither Junior Fellows Program offers ten to twelve junior fellowships to qualified graduating seniors and alumni/ae who have graduated during the past academic year.
+Each year the James C. Gaither Junior Fellows Program at the Carnegie Endowment for International Peace offers 12+ junior fellowships to qualified graduating seniors and alumni/ae who have graduated during the past academic year and have a serious career interest in the area of international affairs.
 Junior Fellows work for one year in the Carnegie Endowment for International Peace offices in Washington, D.C., where they have the opportunity to assist associates in research for books, co-author journal articles and policy papers, participate in meetings with high-level officials, contribute to Congressional testimony and organize briefings for scholars, journalists, and government officials.

 Columbia University may nominate two eligible candidates for consideration each year.
 Students and alumni/ae of Columbia College, Columbia Engineering and the School of General Studies are eligible.
 The internal campus competition places students into consideration for nomination.
 Students may not apply directly to the Junior Fellows Program without having first been nominated.